 “What beautiful blossoms we have this year.
 But look, this one’s late.
 But I’ll bet that when it blooms, it will be the most beautiful of all.” – Fah Zhou

 The original Mulan is by far my personal favourite childhood movie and one that I still enjoying watching today.
 What’s not to love?
-The story is great, the songs are amazing and there are so many inspirational lessons to learn from this movie.
+The story is great, the songs are amazing and there are so many inspirational lessons to learn.

 So, remember, don’t compare yourself to those around you.
-They may be on a different path than you or at a different point on their journey and that’s okay.
+They may be on a different path than you or at a different point in their journey and that’s okay.

 It’s okay to not be okay – Inside Out